 Three (3) to five (5) publications of your best work (usually peer-reviewed)

 The University of Michigan, School of Nursing (UMSN), Office of Undergraduate Studies in the Undergraduate Program is seeking a faculty member who is actively engaged in clinical practice.
 We are looking for a highly productive faculty member, who is energized about their science and enthusiastic about educating and mentoring others.
 This individual will teach in the area of Psychiatric-Mental Health Nursing and will provide excellence in clinical education.
 This position is full-time 9-month, and the successful candidate’s practice will be in a psychiatric-mental health nursing setting inclusive of the Ann Arbor campus and/or the surrounding areas, including Detroit metro.

-The position is expected to be filled during 2017-2018 and 2018-2019.
+The position is expected to be filled during 2018-2019.
 We are soliciting applications from emerging as well as established scholars.
 Applicants will be considered for the rank listed above, depending on experience and scholarly productivity.
 Applicants must have demonstrated expertise in the advance practice role.
-Diversity is highly valued and applications from members of groups underrepresented in nursing are encouraged.
+The School of Nursing values diversity highly.
+All people, including those who belong to groups underrepresented in nursing, are encouraged to apply.